(This piece was written by one-half of my brain. Please also read the other half-brain’s article: 12 Reasons the Wii U Will Succeed).

 If you’re going to do something, do it right.
 Sure, the Wii controller’s touch screen is a clever idea, but it also feels like it’s already behind the technological curve.
 While an iPhone is multi-touch, allowing you to do things like expand a photo by pulling it like taffy, the Wii U’s controller is single touch, like their DS.
 And while the inner-facing camera might allow games to do cute things like put you in a game, an outer-facing camera that could let the controller perfectly align itself with the TV would seem more useful.

 2. Lackluster Third Party Support

 There’s a big different between getting third party publishers to announce a handful of games for the Wii U and showing real support for it.
 After failing with a few ports of aging games at launch, then noticing the Wii U's weak sales, most publishers have lost all interest in the console

 Nintendo has simply never been that good at getting and keeping third party support.
 When the GameCube came out it had the brilliant Resident Evil 4 as an exclusive, but very little besides, and the GameCube never caught fire.

 Third party publishers would love to have successful games on a Nintendo system, but for the most part non-Nintendo games just don’t do well, and there’s no reason to believe Nintendo can change that, even if they wanted to.

 3. No Big Graphics Jump Over the Competition

 Why did people buy the Xbox 360 and the PS3?
 Better graphics.
 That was the selling point; these systems would blow you away with a level of detail you’ve never seen before.
 What is the Wii U offering?
-Graphics that may be slightly better than those of the 360 and PS3.
-Why on earth would anyone buy the Wii U over a comparable machine with backlog of high-def games the Wii U will lack?
-Especially if they can wait another year for the Xbox 720, which will have even better graphics.
+Graphics that may be slightly better than those of the 360 and PS3, and far inferior to the Xbox One and the PS4.
+Why on earth would anyone buy the Wii U over a comparable machine with backlog of high-def games or new, far more powerful systems?

 4. No Internal Hard Drive